gethin101/a1-mini-cam-Rework/README.md

 I will need to program the Raspberry Pi Pico WH to recieve the signal from the microswitch and to act as a HID keyboard to send keystrokes to my computer via USB cable.

-I will likely program this in CircuitPython as I am relatively familiar with it.
+I will likely program the pico in CircuitPython as I am relatively familiar with it.

+I will also need to write custom G-code for the printer so it can move the toolhead to the position of the microswitch.